 Wael Samir, the manager of a small currency exchange, is also cautiously optimistic.

-KENNEDY: He says that for several months after the revolution, people were exchanging large sums of Egyptian pounds for dollars because they feared a major drop in the currency.
+He says that for several months after the revolution, people were exchanging large sums of Egyptian pounds for dollars because they feared a major drop in the currency.
 Now, he says, business is running as usual, even though the pound has gradually dipped to its lowest level against the dollar in seven years.

-So far, Egypt has managed to avoid the doomsday scenario of its currency bottoming out by propping up the pound with foreign reserves.
+So far, Egypt has managed to avoid the "doomsday scenario" of its currency bottoming out, by propping up the pound with foreign reserves.
 But now those reserves are running low, estimated at less than half of what they were in 2010.

 And even if Egypt manages to secure foreign investment and loans to avoid devaluation, economist Samer Atallah points to much larger economic issues.

-ATALLAH: Structurally the Egyptian economy is ill.
-These injections of foreign currency just keep us afloat for a few years and then the structural problems keep on arising.
+"Structurally, the Egyptian economy is ill," he says.
+"These injections of foreign currency just keep us afloat for a few years, and then the structural problems keep on arising."

-ATALLAH: It's overwhelming, the amount of problems they inherited from the Mubarak regime.
-It is.
-It is overwhelming.
+"It's overwhelming, the amount of problems they inherited from the Mubarak regime," says Atallah.
+"It is overwhelming."